Post by: Angie Knowles, ECO Canada

 The IEYC wage subsidy made such an immediate, positive difference in the early stages of the employment relationship.
-First and foremost, it made it easier to say ‘yes’ and enable training opportunities for our intern.
-It provided some wherewithal and support for short-distance travel, so our intern could attend learning events in person, and start to build their professional network.
+First and foremost, it made it easier to say ‘yes’ and enable training opportunities for our interns.
+It provided some wherewithal and support for short-distance travel, so our interns could attend learning events in person, and start to build their professional network.

 We could also offer a confident salary within a competitive labour market, and make an appropriate investment in this individual, who we aspired to develop and retain beyond the internship.

 Describe the position your intern was hired for.
 What did his or her role encompass?